CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 toc: true
 ---

 Get ready onboarding deals with CIDgravity in less than 5 min.
-All you need is a valid github account and being able to prove the miner ownership by signing a challenge (remove access to the miner)
+All you need is a valid github account and being able to prove the miner ownership by signing a challenge (remote access to the miner)

 Connect to the [CIDgravity app](https://app.cidgravity.com) and follow the onboarding instructions.
 This will guide you through the the few steps to setup the initial configuration.